Sign in

 Regulator.

-The hookup goes like this; pump>hose>tee>ball valve>open ended hose.
-Off the tee: >another tee (with gage)> hose to laser.
+The hookup goes like this; pump> hose> tee> ball valve> open-ended hose.
+Off the tee: > another tee (with gauge)> hose to laser.

-With the ball valve fully open nearly all the air gets dumped via the dump hose.
-As you close the valve more pressure goes to the laser.
-With the ball valve fully closed, max pressure goes to the air assist.
+With the ball valve fully open, nearly all the air gets dumped via the dump hose.
+As you close the valve, more pressure goes to the laser.
+With the ball valve fully closed, max pressure goes to air assist.
 With this system, the pump never gets overloaded.

 Kit Dumph

 Anyone try this one out yet?
 Seems you might cut down on some of the heat and abuse on the pump with the tank.
-Two year warrant isn't half bad either...
+Two-year warranty isn't half bad either...
 Amazon (http://www.amazon.com/gp/product/BD38AA/ref=ox_sc_act_title_1?ie=UTF8&psc=1&smid=A23ADOZFIJNPFB).

 Dave Sheldrake